 - 1 cup coconutFinally, put the layer of coconut.

 - Bake in a preheated oven for 25-30 minutes, or until the coconut has slightly browned.

 - Remove from the oven, and put on a rack to cool.

-- When cool enough to touch, cut all the way though into squares.
-You can remove them to a serving platter, or refrigerate them that point.
+- When cool enough to touch, cut all the way through into squares.
+You can remove them to a serving platter, or refrigerate them at that point.